T30dev/Anycubic-remote-cam-lan/README.md

 - 🌐 **Domain with Nginx Proxy Manager**: You can point a custom domain to the server where this is hosted using [Nginx Proxy Manager](https://nginxproxymanager.com/).
 Ensure:
   - The printer's stream is accessible at `http://192.168.1.6:18088`
   - The interface is served from `http://192.168.1.9:8080`
+- 🏠 **Home Assistant**: You can embed the interface into your Home Assistant dashboard using the **Web Page card**.
+Just provide the full local or external URL where the interface is hosted.

 ## ⚙️ Local Deployment